• Session No.26 Tire / Road Characteristics, Contact Properties and Related Technologies III -Tire Mechanisms Toward the Future- (OS)

 No. Video Title・Author (Affiliation)

-Measuring Braking Stiffness with Intelligent Tires
+Measuring Braking Stiffness Using a Novel Intelligent Tire

 In this study, the triaxial loads acting on the tire ground surface were measured from wheel strain, together with the vehicle's running condition during straight driving under various road surface conditions.
 From the measured results, the relation between the road friction coefficient and slip ratio was derived, and the braking stiffness was evaluated.